 2. You are near retirement

-If you are near retirement, or any other planned break in employment, this might allow you to declare dividends to you over the periods where you are in a lower tax bracket.
+If you are near retirement, or any other planned break in employment, this might allow you to declare dividends to you over the periods are in a lower tax bracket.

 For some this could even mean a refund of tax previously paid by the corporate beneficiary.